nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

 .. note::

     The provided Docker containers are configured to perform this healthcheck out of the box.
-    However, if the default port (:1323) has been changed or if the ``/health`` endpoint has been bound to a different port, the default healthcheck will fail and Docker will mark the container as unhealthy.
+    However, if the internal endpoints port (:8081) has been changed, the healthcheck will fail and Docker will mark the container as unhealthy.
     Override the default healthcheck to solve this.

 Status